Silver Trophy Chase Preview, Tips, Runners & Trends

 Silver Trophy Chase Information:

-To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Cheltenham tips on the day of the race, do they agree with the runners on the trend shortlist or are they predicting other runners?
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Cheltenham Racecourse section for links to these.
+If you are interested in other predictions at Cheltenham, then head over to the Cheltenham tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Cheltenham Racecourse section for links to these.

 ALSO READ

-Below you will find the 2026 Silver Trophy Chase Trends, see which patterns have occurred over the recent renewals that you may be able to use for the next renewal, we also have a section that looks at the Silver Trophy Chase Trend Analysis.
+Below you will find the 2027 Silver Trophy Chase Trends.
+See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
+We also have a section that looks at the Silver Trophy Chase Trend Analysis.

-These are the top three quickest-run Silver Trophy Chase over the last 20 renewals:
+These are the top three quickest-run Silver Trophy Chase races over the last 20 renewals:

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Silver Trophy Chase next time out, then you would have backed a total of 4 winners.
 Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of +0.91.
-Ahead of the 2026 Silver Trophy Chase, why not head over to the racing predictions for tips on other races today?
+Before placing your bet on the 2027 Silver Trophy Chase, see which other runners today are being backed on the racing predictions page.

 What the expert says...

-Ten of the winners since 2005 came here directly from the Cheltenham Festival, including three of the last six.
-Mister Whitaker (2019 - PU in Ultima), Stolen Silver (2022 - 4th in Festival Plate) and In Excelsis Deo (2024 - 5th in Festival Plate).
+Eleven of the winners since 2005 came here directly from the Cheltenham Festival, including four of the last seven.
+Mister Whitaker (2019 - PU in Ultima), Stolen Silver (2022 - 4th in Festival Plate), In Excelsis Deo (2024 - 5th in Festival Plate) and Riskintheground (2026 - 11th in the Festival Plate).

 Andy Powell - Horse Racing Betting Expert - OLBG.com